temetvince/x4/station_profiles.md

    - Assign subordinate traders to Warehouses.
    - Do not place a Warehouse within 5 sectors of another Warehouse to avoid competition between your own stations.

-3. Place Depots for mining/refining.
+3. Place Depots for mining.

    - Build Depots within 5 sectors of good mining sectors and within 5 sectors of the Warehouses they feed.
    - Assign subordinate miners to Depots (do not assign subordinate traders that are miners).
-   - Depots can be upgraded to Refineries by adding Tier 1 production modules — you do not need to switch the station profile to Factory.
+   - Depots upgraded by adding Tier 1 production modules should switch their station to use the Factory profile.

 4. Create Exports stations for selling to other factions.